MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/startswith-cs-operator.md

 Operators with an `_cs` suffix are case-sensitive.

-> [!NOTE]
-> Case-insensitive operators are currently supported only for ASCII-text.
-For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.

 The following table provides a comparison of the `startswith` operators.
-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 > [!NOTE]
 > The following abbreviations are used in the table below: